Tactile perception activities can help a child develop good touch perception. This, in turn, can aid in the development of good fine motor skills.

 Make it harder: Ask your child to find a specific shape, or increase the number of shapes in the bag.

-For these tactile perception activities, you will need two identical sets of small animals (eg dinosaurs, zoo animals, sea creatures)Before beginning:
+For these tactile perception activities, you will need two identical sets of small animals (eg dinosaurs, zoo animals, sea creatures - you can get these cheaply on Amazon#Ad)Before beginning:

 Look at the animals with your child and talk about the difference in the animals: some have 4 legs all the same size, some have 2 big back legs, and 2 smaller “arms”.
 Feel the different arrangement of spikes, horns, ears etc.